 Many of the hormones which are directly translated into pheromone production are 16-androstenes, which is why the most heavily studied and usually the strongest pheromones often begin with “andro-“.

-For example, some of the most common pheromones we know of, have prefixes such as “androst” (e.g. androstane, androstene, and androstadiene).
+For example, a few common pheromones have the “androst” prefix (e.g. androstane, androstene, and androstadiene).

 Much of our pheromone signatures are likely unchangeable (for example, genetic information).

 However, it is still possible to modify our pheromone signatures significantly, by using what we know about hormones and the science of how external factors can influence our natural “odor”.

 One of the easiest ways to do this, is by increasing your natural testosterone levels.

 And because testosterone is the precursor to pheromones, boosting it can also increase your natural pheromone production.